Guard of honour: Australia

 The tri-service Federation Guard – consisting of members of the Australian Army, the Royal Australian Air Force and the Royal Australian Navy – provides the guard of honour for various ceremonies.
 It is the only military unit of its kind currently in the Australian Defence Force.
 All members of the guard are enlisted in their respective areas before volunteering for service in the guard.
 They are armed with L1A1 SLR rifles.

 Fiji

 Fijian Presidential Palace Guards serve as the official guard of honour unit of the President of Fiji.
 It is made up of members of all the different service branches of the Fiji Military Forces.
 It primarily serves its ceremonial duties at the Government House in the capital of Suva.
 The guards regularly take part in the changing of the guard at the government house.
 The uniform consists of a Red military shirt and a traditional Fijian Sulu.
-The guards main rifle that they carry is the AK-101.
+The guard's main rifle that they carry is the AK-101.